gazebosim/docs/citadel/install_windows.md

 The remaining packages currently have an [outstanding ticket](https://github.com/conda-forge/staged-recipes/issues/13551), and will not be supported until they are added to the `conda-forge` feedstock.

-Additionally, command line tools as well as the DART physics engine are not currently supported in Windows.
+Additionally, command line tools, the DART physics engine, and tests are not currently supported in Windows.

 The above mentioned Ignition packages are available in Windows 10 using the [conda-forge package manager](https://conda-forge.org/), and the Ignition feedstock recipes can be found [here](https://github.com/conda-forge?q=libignition&type=&language=).